GitauHarrison/notes/flask_popover/user_posts.md

 * `per_page`(set as an environment variable): The number of posts to be displayed per page.
 * `error_out`: If `True`, then the `paginate()` method will return `None` if the page number is out of range.
 If `False`, then the `paginate()` method will return an empty list if the page number is out of range.

-We need to display buttons to navigate through the pages of posts.
+We need to display buttons to help a user navigate through the pages of all posts.

 `app/templates/index.html`: Pagination buttons
 ```html